 If you do not wish to be enrolled in the Graduate Assistant and Graduate Fellow Plan, you must sign a Declination of Insurance form indicating that you wish to decline the benefit for yourself.
-If starting fall 2014, you must complete and submit this form no later than September 10, 2014, otherwise, you will be automatically enrolled on the Graduate Assistant and Graduate Fellow Plan and you will receive monthly payroll deductions.
-If starting spring 2015, the deadline to submit the form is no later than January 23, 2015.
+You must complete and submit this formprior to the deadline otherwise, you will be automatically enrolled on the Graduate

+Assistant and Graduate Fellow Plan and you will receive monthly payroll deductions.
 The form is online at: http://studentaffairs.psu.edu/health/myUHS/.

-International students who already has a health insurance plan that meets the Waiver Standards and do not wish to be enrolled in the Graduate Assistant and Graduate Fellow Health Insurance Plan, must show proof of an alternate health insurance plan and submit a Waiver Application Form before September 10, 2014 (or January 22, 2015 for spring appointment start dates).
+International students who already have health insurance plan that meets the Waiver Standards and do not wish to be enrolled in the Graduate Assistant and Graduate Fellow Health Insurance Plan, must show proof of an alternate health insurance plan and submit a Waiver Application Form.
 The Waiver Application Forms are available at the Student Health Insurance, 302 Student Health Center, 814-865-7467 or online at: